daveythacher/LED_Matrix_RP2040/doc/Configuration.md

 This is the baud rate used for the uart.

 ### RGB_type
 This will change the number of bits per color used in the serial algorithm.
 Use either uint8_t or uint16_t only.

-## fps
-This is the number of FPS desired by GEN 3 panels.
-This is used to verify the serial clock requirements.
+Technically optional will default to uint8_t.

 ## matrix section
 ### algorithm